Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Framing the question about their growth as well as asking them to compare their experience with the experiences of others will give you a better understanding of how these transitions practically play out.

-## What are the prospects for growth?
+## What Are the Prospects for Growth?

 ### Who to Ask:
 Peer / Teammate